tolitius/verter/README.md

 [{:answer 42, :id :universe/sixty-six, :at #inst "2020-09-10T17:24:18.697297000-00:00"}]
 ```

-`facts` will return changes to fact "attributes":
+`facts` will return changes to an identity "attributes":

 ```clojure
 => (v/facts verter :universe/one)